janbodnar/Python-Skolenie/network/aiohttp.md

 - Reading query parameters, forms, and JSON
 - Streaming uploads and downloads
 - Serving static files
+- **Using `aiohttp` as an async HTTP client**
-- Testing your server with `xh` (a friendly HTTPie‑like tool) and load testing with `hey`
+- Testing your server with `xh` and load testing with `hey`
 - Important security considerations

 ## Installation

 `aiohttp` is not part of the standard library, so you need to install it first:

 ```bash
 pip install aiohttp
 ```

 All examples in this tutorial require Python 3.7 or newer.
-Verify your installation:
+Verify your
+installation:

 ```bash
 python -c "import aiohttp; print(aiohttp.__version__)"